 syslog

-Additionally, any subsequent configuration changes to daemon.json require another restart to take effect.
+Any subsequent changes to daemon.json require another restart to take effect.

 Fedora uses firewalld as its default firewall.
-Consequently, when exposing container ports to external networks, you may need to configure firewall rules to allow incoming connections.
+When exposing container ports to external networks, you may need to add firewall rules for incoming connections.

 Allow Specific Ports

-For example, to allow external access to a container port (for example, port 8080 for a web application), add a firewall rule:
+To allow external access to a container port (for example, port 8080 for a web application):

 sudo firewall-cmd --permanent --add-port=8080/tcp